 10 Catch the annual National Hard Crab Derby, Crisfield

-Crisfield is an amazing destination 365 days a year (and 366 in leap years!), but there’s something about the National Hard Crab Derby that makes for a must-do adventure.
+Crisfield is an amazing destination 365 days a year, but there’s something about the National Hard Crab Derby that makes for a must-do adventure.
 In addition to the great crustacean race, the Derby includes parades, a carnival and the Miss Crustacean contest.

 Crisfield, MD 21817